coderefinery/manuals/local-breakout-rooms.md

   within your breakout rooms.
 The end of the exercise sessions and breaks are clearly communicated as well - we support your breakout room scheduling as much as possible.
-- Attendees can ask general questions via {doc}`HackMD
+- Attendees can ask general questions via {doc}`the Notes
   <hackmd-mechanics>`
 - You can continue your local support even after the course.
 - You may want to run local "installation help" sessions.